No one has ever escaped death… and also email.

 Some use such language when they’re asking for something significant.

-11. Avoid more than one agenda in an email
+11. Avoid more than one action point in an email

 You may not respond to even that issue which you could’ve responded to immediately.
 And, moreover, multiple issues in a single email can divert attention from – and hence dilute – the more important issues.